 If your building owner does not fix peeling paint, or you think the work is not being done safely, you can file a complaint by calling 311.

 Safe Work Practices for Fixing Lead Hazards

 Building owners must use safe work practices and trained workers when fixing lead paint hazards or doing repair work that disturbs lead paint.

-- Never dry scraping or dry sanding lead paint
+- Do not dry scrape or dry sand lead paint.

-- Posting warning signs around the work area
+- Post warning signs around the work area.

-- Telling tenants to stay out of the work area
+- Tell tenants to stay out of the work area.

-- Cleaning the work area with wet mops or HEPA vacuums every day and after the work is done
+- Clean the work area with wet mops and HEPA vacuums every day and after the work is done.

-- Removing all items that can be moved from the work area
+- Remove all items that can be moved from the work area.

 - Cover furniture that cannot be moved.